gguadiana100/Blockchain-Summer2021-Research/CollaborativeArtTool/README.md

 The anchor tool is used to draw fish hook looking objects on screen.

+The pencil tool is used to draw streaks of circles on screen.

 ## Thank You's
 Thank you to the ontology developed by Prof. Kate Compton on marks and strokes as well as the sample code!